Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Game Dynamics

 The assumption is that you know the basic rules of baseball and, more importantly, the flow of the game and natural chain of events.
-Your attention shifts from the pitcher to the batter when the ball is thrown, and likewise to a fielder when the ball is hit into play.
+Your attention shifts from the pitcher to the batter when the is thrown, and likewise to a fielder when the ball is hit into play.
 If there are runners on base, anticipate what they potentially may do and aim your camera accordingly.
 Once there is a runner on first, concentrate on the action that might occur at second base.
 It takes patience, but there are no replays in live baseball.
 Be ready to shoot, or sit back and watch the game.

 It’s virtually impossible to move your camera from spot to spot with every pitch, so shift your attention from the pitcher to the batter to the runners and so forth and hold that position for several shots.